-I remember,early on,calling my friends, Paula and Brenda and sharing with them what I was going through.
+I remember,early on, calling two very good friends, and sharing with them what I was going through.
 They were always able to be there with me and helped me shoulder my grief as I tried to figure out how such a catastrophic tragedy had occurred in my life one day out of the blue.
 They never made me feel as if I was dwelling too long in my pain after loss or that I needed to move on.
 They always made me feel like it was fine to talk about my Chuck’s life, illness and death over and over and over again.They never changed the topic or walked away but stood by me and listened and sometimes cried with me.
 It was never about them and always about me.

 Everyone grieves at their own pace, time long or short is for the bereaved to discern.
 But we’re all the captains of our own shipwreck as we seek to salvage what remains and rebuild a better life than before.